karentrasporte/karentrasporte/README.md

 💼 With my most recent employer, I've gained experience with microservices and DevOps tools and practices using OpenShift Container Platform, Docker, Git, Bitbucket, Cloudbees and AWS.

+🚀 Throughout my 14-year career, I’ve been involved in the full software development lifecycle, contributing to planning, design, development, testing, deployment, delivery, and production support.

 📑 I've always wanted to deep dive into DevOps and learn Python so I thought I'd dedicate this space to my learning of these technologies.

 ### 📚 Currently Learning